-Revenue Recognition: The Investment Management segment generates income from amounts earned pursuant to contractual arrangements with the Private Funds.
-Such amounts include income from (1) special profits interest allocations effective January 1, 2008 (and, prior to January 1, 2008, management fees); (2) incentive allocations and (3) gains and losses from our investments in the Private Funds.
+Revenue Recognition: The Investment segment generates income from amounts earned pursuant to contractual arrangements with the Investment Funds.
+Such amounts include income from (1) special profits interest allocations; (2) incentive allocations and (3) gains and losses from our interest in the Investment Funds.